 - Never swim in or near marinas, docks, or boatyards.
 ESD deaths typically occur near marinas and docks, with the electricity originating from wiring in docks or boats connected to a power supply.

-- Have your boat regularly inspected by a electrician trained in American Boat and Yacht Council standards.
+- Have your boat regularly inspected by an electrician trained in American Boat and Yacht Council standards.

 - Inform others about ESD.
 Many ESD drowning deaths are written off as standard drownings caused by cramps, intoxication, etc. Telling others about the danger or requesting “No Swimming” signage to be posted at your local marina could save lives.

-For more information, see the Electric Shock Drowning Prevention Association website.
+For more information, see the ESD Prevention Association website.